nrfconnect/sdk-nrf/demos/bluetooth/mesh/thingy52/common/orientation_handler/orientation_handler.rst

    	uint8_t orr = orientation_get(orientation_dev);
    }

-In addition, the user must ensure that the concatination buffer size is defined in the :file:`app.overlay` file of the project:
+In addition, ensure that the concatenation buffer size is defined in the :file:`app.overlay` file of the project:

 .. code-block:: console